top of page

 Iliili tulog anay (Rock a bye baby, sleep now)

-I chose this song because I sang this as the eldest cousin amongst the cousins, reminding me of how we function as a village, we care for our young.
-We don't keep to the insular mother, father, child family structure.
-Titas and Titos (aunties and uncles),Kuya at Ate (older siblings and cousins) are all part of the caregiving of a child.
+I chose this song because I sang it as the eldest cousin amongst the cousins, reminding me of how we function as a village.
+We care for our young.
+We don't keep to the insular mother, father, and child family structure.
+Titas and Titos (aunties and uncles) and Kuya at Ate (older siblings and cousins) are all part of the caregiving of a child.

-by Malaya Ulan
+Ulan by Malaya Ulan:

 The rain feels like a light mist.
 Coating my skin- silky, cool, salty tears.
 The rain pours drenching my skin, absorbing my body.
 It cradles me.
 Comforts me.
 Covers me.
 It masks the tears that soak my flesh, washing away the salty ocean into a river.